CraigThomasParsons/WordpressInLaravel/README.md

 # WordpressInLaravel
 This is a website for a photographer.
-Wordpress is used for the backend and dataentry.
+Wordpress is used for the backend and data-entry.